MICHAEL DAVIDSON INTERVIEWED IN THE EXAMINER, 1973

 Even in 1973 (rather than 1975), it was only a new edition of Davidson’s book by David Bruce & Watson that could dubiously be held to have surprised anyone “recently”, since it was originally published by Arthur Barker in 1962.

-There is much about this boy, who lived in the little island of Favignana off Sicily, where Davidson also lived 1966-73, in his last and unpublished memoir, tentatively titled My Sicilian Vespers.
+There is much about this boy, who lived in the little island of Favignana off Sicily, where Davidson also lived 1966-73, in his last memoir, posthumously published in Sicilian Vespers and other writings (London: Arcadian Dreams, 2021).
 The boy, by then married, was bequeathed the royalties from his books.